AWS Lambda Sink Connector for Confluent Cloud¶

 confluent connect plugin list

 Create a JSON file that contains the connector configuration properties.
-The following example shows the required connector properties.
+The following example shows an example configuration.
+For two additional examples, see Configuration JSON Examples.

 {